 Candidates will not specifically be graded on grammar and punctuation in their RESA submissions; however, assessors may have difficulty understanding submissions with poor grammar and punctuation.
 Candidates should treat the RESA as they would any professional communication by proofreading and submitting their best work.

 Each response should be complete and concise.
-Each answer (that is, each box) must not exceed 250 words.
+Each answer (that is, each box) should not exceed 250 words.
 If you choose, your response may be in a bulleted list, in whole or in part.
 Be brief and specific.
 You are encouraged to spell check your answers before you upload your final form for submission.

 RESA assessors are all licensed teachers from the state of Ohio with at least ten years of teaching experience.
 Assessors undergo up to 10 hours of online, during which they learn how to consistently assess the evidence Resident Educators provide about their practice, using the domains and criteria for the assessment.
 Assessors also review rationales for feedback for different kinds and levels of evidence for each aspect of the seven domains of the Lesson Reflection.